 At the bar, they’re ice-cold and glamorous.
 At home, they’re a mess of half-empty olive jars and wasted brine.

 Halli Segal and Shelby Sims built Quincy to fix that.
-One jar with brine and garnish, making dirty martinis easy at home.
+One jar with brine and garnish, making dirty martinis without the mess.
 Now their mixer is shaking up 100+ stores nationwide and bringing the bar’s most glamorous cocktail home.

 Refresh a stale category.
 Mixer options hadn’t changed in decades.
 Bottled brines were too salty, too weak, or full of extra ingredients.
 Quincy’s founders saw a chance to refresh the category.